memgraph/documentation/pages/data-migration/csv.md

----
-id: csv
-title: Import data from CSV files
+# Import data from CSV files
-sidebar_label: CSV
----

 import Tabs from "@theme/Tabs"; import TabItem from "@theme/TabItem";